An arts major and published indie author who writes on various subjects pertaining to humanities.

 In the years that followed, Jane had improved her position in life despite her long-standing affair with Rossetti.
 During their relationship, she had received private teaching on every aspect of the role of a gentleman’s wife, becoming proficient in the romantic languages, learning classical music and excelling in the embroidery craft.
 As Jane moved higher on the social scale, her bearing seemed almost superior to those once considered her betters.

 As for her relationship with Rossetti, she had distanced herself from him; her decision wasn’t because of their illicit affair but the sedatives he used to aid his bouts of insomnia.
 Jane loved him, but she could not abide by his choice to self-medicate with addictive drugs.
-Although they no longer shared an intimate relation, she remained in contact with him until a year before his death in 1882.
+Although they no longer shared an intimate relationship, she remained in contact with him until a year before his death in 1882.

 Morris's Final Years

 Before her passing, Jane purchased Kelmscott Manor to leave behind for her daughters.
 She never visited the manor again.
 Perhaps she did not need to revisit the past.
 Maybe somehow she made peace with all the incomplete fulfillment in her life.
-Jane died in her sleep on a cold winter morning in 1914 and buried in the cemetery at St. George’s church in Kelmscott.
+Jane died in her sleep on a cold winter morning in 1914 and was buried in the cemetery at St. George’s church in Kelmscott.

 Cited Sources & Works